 Just kidding!
 Teenagers are terrible.
 Of course that’s the first thing they noticed because, I gained 46 goddamn pounds in a year.
 That’s not something you can hide.
 My previously lean body (I had abs) was now replaced by some form I couldn’t navigate.
 This sudden expansion also caused an issue with style.
 First off, let me be clear: I never had much style.
 I do remember shopping with friends at fun stores and fitting into clothes from the junior’s section without a second thought.
 Now?
 My options were severely limited.
 Please remember this was 1994-1995, so cool stores with fashionable clothing for larger sized people were a scarcity.
 If they were around, I wasn’t aware of them and my parents certainly weren’t shelling out any money for those threads.
-So, I made the next logical choice: I would wear my older brother’s second hand clothes!
-Thankfully, this was the mid-nineties and baggy flannels were in, so I didn’t look too out of place.
-I remember feeling protected hiding under these way-too-large pieces, like I could hide.
+So, I made the next logical choice: I would wear my older brother’s second-hand clothes!
+Thankfully, this was the mid-nineties and baggy flannels were in, so I didn’t look too out-of-place.
+I remember feeling protected hiding under these way-too-large pieces.
 The reality was there was no hiding, just me looking like I was swimming in boys clothes.

 One day at soccer practice, we were sitting in a circle on the side of the field performing our warm-up stretches.
 As we were stretching, I noticed several of the girls looking at my inner thighs.
 Looking down, I noticed my shorts had betrayed me, exposing my secret.
 I tried to adjust but it was fruitless; they had seen everything.
 Then, to my horror, the beautiful, popular captain boldly asked, “Are those stretch marks on your legs?
 They look gross.”
 Boom.
 Hammer dropped.
 I don’t remember what I stammered out but I’m sure it was pitiful.
 I remember trying not to pass out or, even worse, cry.
 At the end of the season, I quit soccer altogether.